Insights & Articles

 Writing for leaders who care about people and performance.

-You’ll find essays, reflections, and practical tools for leaders at the intersection of culture, power, ethics, belonging, emotional intelligence, and the everyday realities of work.
-These are ideas meant to be used, not admired: clear-eyed, evidence-informed, and grounded in how work actually feels.
+This is where ideas at Praxa Strategies are given room to breathe.
+You will find essays, reflections, and practical tools at the intersection of culture, power, ethics, belonging, emotional intelligence, and the everyday realities of work.

 Explore the ideas that shape culture, leadership, and the future of work.